jbaldwin/libcoro/README.md

 ```

 ### mutex
 The `coro::mutex` is a thread safe async tool to protect critical sections and only allow a single thread to execute the critical section at any given time.
 Mutexes that are uncontended are a simple CAS operation with a memory fence 'acquire' to behave similar to `std::mutex`.
-If the lock is contended then the thread will add itself to a FIFO queue of waiters and yield excution to allow another coroutine to process on that thread while it waits to acquire the lock.
+If the lock is contended then the thread will add itself to a LIFO queue of waiters and yield excution to allow another coroutine to process on that thread while it waits to acquire the lock.

-Its important to note that upon releasing the mutex that thread will immediately start processing the next waiter in line for the `coro::mutex`, the mutex is only unlocked/released once all waiters have been processed.
-This guarantees fair execution in a FIFO manner, but it also means all coroutines that stack in the waiter queue will end up shifting to the single thread that is executing all waiting coroutines.
-It is possible to reschedule after the critical section onto a thread pool to re-distribute the work.
-Perhaps an auto-reschedule on a given thread pool is a good feature to implement in the future to prevent this behavior so the post critical section work in the coroutines is redistributed amongst all available thread pool threads.
+Its important to note that upon releasing the mutex that thread unlocking the mutex will immediately start processing the next waiter in line for the `coro::mutex` (if there are any waiters), the mutex is only unlocked/released once all waiters have been processed.
+This guarantees fair execution in a reasonbly FIFO manner, but it also means all coroutines that stack in the waiter queue will end up shifting to the single thread that is executing all waiting coroutines.
+It is possible to manually reschedule after the critical section onto a thread pool to re-distribute the work if this is a concern in your use case.

+The suspend waiter queue is LIFO, however the worker that current holds the mutex will periodically 'acquire' the current LIFO waiter list to process those waiters when its internal list becomes empty.
+This effectively resets the suspended waiter list to empty and the worker holding the mutex will work through the newly acquired LIFO queue of waiters.
+It would be possible to reverse this list to be as fair as possible, however not reversing the list should result is better throughput at possibly the cost of some latency for the first suspended waiters on the 'current' LIFO queue.
+Reversing the list, however, would introduce latency for all queue waiters since its done everytime the LIFO queue is swapped.

 ```C++
 #include <coro/coro.hpp>